🦉

 Issuance Model

-Centralized & permissioned with on/offchain collateral Decentralized & permissionless with onchain collateral only
+Centralized & permissioned with on/off-chain collateral Decentralized & permissionless with onchain collateral only

 Decentralized & permissionless with onchain collateral